Board Certified Orthopaedic Surgeon

 Fellowship Trained Spine Surgeon

-Dr. Dohring graduated with honors from Dartmouth College and Yale Medical School.
-He completed his Orthopaedic Residency and Spine Fellowship training at the Spine Institute of New England and at the University of Washington.
-He is Board Certified by the American Board of Orthopaedic Surgery.
+Dr. Dohring graduated with honors from Dartmouth College and Yale Medical School, and then completed his orthopaedic and spine training at the Spine Institute of New England.
+After graduation, Dr. Dohring moved to Seattle where he was the Medical Director of The Industrial Injury Clinic and on staff at the University of Washington Medical School.

 At the University of Washington and Harborview Medical center, Dr. Dohring completed his neurosurgical and orthopaedic spine surgery fellowship education, training with pediatric surgeons, neurosurgeons, orthopaedic spine surgeons, and industrial injury experts, to obtain his Spine Surgery Fellowship Certificate, representing special expertise in the surgical and non-surgical care of spinal disorders.

 Dr. Dohring has practiced in Arizona since 1993, with a focus on work- related (industrial) spine injuries.
 Dr. Dohring cares for the complete spectrum of spinal disorders.
 He has special interest and expertise in the neck (cervical spine), back (lumbar spine), and spinal injuries (trauma).